kedacore/external-scaler-azure-cosmos-db/src/Scaler.Demo/README.md

     cosmosdb-order-processor-b59956989-88dc5   1/1     Running   0          15s
     cosmosdb-order-processor-b59956989-dxp4b   1/1     Running   0          3s
     cosmosdb-scaler-64dd48678c-d6dqq           1/1     Running   0          35m

+    The external scaler scales the targets according to the number of change feeds that have non-zero pending messages remaining to be processed.
+The total number of change feeds (with or without pending messages) equals the number of physical partitions in the Cosmos DB container.
     ```

 1. You can also verify that both order-processor pods are able to share the processing of orders.